tiziano88/elm-protobuf/README.md

 Experimental protobuf plugin generating elm code from proto definitions.

-The plugin itself is written in Go.
+The plugin itself is written in Go, and it requires the base `protoc` protobuf compiler to be installed on the system.

 For a sample generated output file, see https://github.com/tiziano88/elm-protobuf/blob/master/protoc-gen-elm/test/1/expected_output/Test.elm

-# How to install
+## How to install

-First obtain the binary using `go get`:

-`go get github.com/tiziano88/elm-protobuf/protoc-gen-elm`

-This assumes that you have a Go environment correctly set up, and `$GOPATH/bin` is included in your `$PATH`.
+-   Make sure that you have a Go environment correctly set up, and that `$GOPATH/bin` is included in your `$PATH`.

+-   Install a recent `protoc` compiler version from https://github.com/google/protobuf (it must have support for `proto3` format).

+-   Obtain the `protoc-gen-elm` binary using `go get`:

+    ```
+    go get github.com/tiziano88/elm-protobuf/protoc-gen-elm
+    ```

+## How to run

-Then run the proto compiler specifying the `--elm-out` flag:
+Run the `protoc` compiler specifying the `--elm-out` flag:

 `protoc --elm-out=. *.proto`

 `protoc` will automatically detect the `protoc-gen-elm` binary from your `$PATH` and use it to generate the output elm code.

-# References
+## References

 https://developers.google.com/protocol-buffers/